The Marshall Mathers LP 2

-The Marshall Mathers LP 2 was regarded as one of the most anticipated albums of 2013.
-The album was revealed during the 2013 MTV Video Music Awards in August 2013, alongside a preview of its lead single "Berzerk".
-It was followed by two more singles: "Survival" and "Rap God".
-"The Monster", featuring Rihanna, was released as the album's fourth single and reached number one on the Billboard Hot 100.
-The album's fifth single "Headlights", featuring Ruess, was released in 2014.
+The Marshall Mathers LP 2 was regarded as one of the most anticipated albums of the year; it sold more than 792,000 copies in its first week in the US as it topped the Billboard 200.

-The Marshall Mathers LP 2 debuted at number one on the US Billboard 200, selling more than 792,000 copies in its first week.
 In March 2017, it was certified quadruple platinum by the Recording Industry Association of America (RIAA).
-It was met with positive reviews by critics, with praise directed at Eminem's technical rapping abilities and production choices.
-The album marked an improvement in a reception over Eminem's previous three albums, and was named on multiple best album year-end lists.
+The album received widely positive reviews, with critics praising Eminem's technical rapping abilities and production choices.
+It marked an improvement in a reception over Eminem's previous three albums, and was named on multiple best album year-end lists.
 It won Eminem a record sixth Grammy Award for Best Rap Album at the 2015 Grammy Awards.

 Background

 On May 24, 2012, Eminem revealed that he was working on his next album, during an interview on Hot 97's morning show with Peter Rosenberg.
 On June 30, 2012, Eminem talked about the album with DJ Whoo Kid, on his own radio station, Shade 45.
 He stated that the material was taking shape, and that Dr. Dre would be involved in some way.
 Eminem explained: "I usually get going and kind of start going a certain direction and just record what I'm feeling.
 Then I'll go see Dre and fill in some of those pieces."

 On August 1, 2012, Nick Craig interviewed Eminem on Channel 95.5, where he explained that he was working on the album, but was focused on finishing Slaughterhouse's Shady Records debut Welcome to: Our House, On August 10 however, Eminem appeared on Shade 45 and told Sway Calloway: "We actually just finished the [Slaughterhouse] album last week ...
 Now I've got time to be able to start doing things for my own project."
 Royce da 5'9" appeared on MTV's RapFix, hosted by Calloway, with his group Slaughterhouse, on August 30, 2012, and talked about Eminem's album.
 Royce confessed: "Marshall is the studio right now, laying the most awesome lyrics in the world.
 I'm not so sure how the world is going to respond from some of the things that I've heard from him."